 We support their work through the Maytime Fair - hosted by Xavier College Senior Campus in Kew.
-Normally held on the first Saturday in May each year, the Maytime Fair will be held later in the year due to the COVID-19 pandemic.
+We welcome back the Maytime Fair in 2022 after two years of the event being cancelled due to the COVID-19 pandemic.

 Our stall is staffed by our volunteers, who welcome your help in: